Pensions in Cyprus

 Pension taxation

-Most UK pensions schemes allow a 25% lump sum withdrawal from the scheme minimum retirement age (often 55 years of age).
+Most UK pension schemes allow a 25% lump sum withdrawal from the scheme minimum retirement age (often 55 years of age).
 If you take this whilst you are UK tax resident, then it will be tax-free.
 If you were to take more than 25%, then the excess would be taxable according to the UK normal income tax scale rates applying in the year of withdrawal.

 If your intention is to take a lump sum, normally the recommendation would be to take this before giving up your UK tax residence, but Cyprus does not tax pension lump sums, so you could receive this before or after you move.